2022 ICD-10-CM Diagnosis Code R30.0: Dysuria

 Pain in the upper back, high fever with shaking chills, nausea and vomiting, cloudy urine, frequent urination, an intense urge to urinate

 A discharge from the urethra, redness around the opening of the urethra, frequent urination, vaginal discharge.
-Partners of people with urethritis that comes from a sexually transmitted disease often will not have any symptoms.
+Partners of people with urethritis that come from a sexually transmitted disease often will not have any symptoms.

-Pain, soreness or itching in the vagina, an abnormal or foul-smelling vaginal discharge or odor, pain or discomfort during sexual intercourse
+Pain, soreness or itching in the vagina, an abnormal or foul-smelling vaginal discharge or odor, pain or discomfort during sexual intercourse.

 Treatment for Dysuria